vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 | **Data** | Encrypt it, maybe steal it | Quietly copy it without you knowing |
 | **Work Hours** | Any time | **01:00-10:00 UTC** |

-This matters because **you need different defenses**.
-Most VMware security guides focus on ransomware, but BRICKSTORM works differently.
+This matters because **you need different defenses**, though most defenses against threats like BRICKSTORM are also good defenses against ransomware, too.

 ### How Attackers Reach vCenter

 Attackers don't usually break directly into vCenter.
 They first get into other systems (VPNs, websites, or steal passwords), then work their way toward vCenter.
 Common entry points include VPN appliances, load balancers, public-facing web sites, and partners/vendors with access.

 **These attackers sometimes exploit vulnerabilities before patches are available.** Apply security updates to VPNs and vCenter within hours of release.
+There have been some ESX and vCenter vulnerabilities cited as being exploited by BRICKSTORM, but these have had patches available for years.
+In general, attackers will use whatever exploits are available to them.

 #### The Attack Path to VMware